What is JIS X 8341?

 The problem of inadequate web accessibility was felt all over the country.
-To address this issue, organizations, individuals, web developers, web content providers, and web users came together to form the Japan Web Accessibility Consortium (JWAC).
-This is a certified nonprofit.
+To address this issue, organizations, individuals, web developers, web content providers, and web users came together to form the Japan Web Accessibility Consortium (JWAC), a certified nonprofit.

 This organization aims to increase awareness about web accessibility and also participates in research activities that can help people with disabilities and older citizens have comfortable browsing experiences.

 JIS X 8341 standards were established as Japan’s web content accessibility guidelines in 2004.
-These standards were then subsequently revised in 2010 to align to Web Content Accessibility Guidelines 2.0 (WCAG 2.0).
+These standards were then subsequently revised in 2010 to align with the Web Content Accessibility Guidelines 2.0 (WCAG 2.0).

 The JIS standards are updated every five years.
 The next update to JIS X 8341 is scheduled in 2021.